jugshaurya/chit-chat/README.md

   - [ ] 2.
 User Info Section to describe the user data profile

-    - [ ] Add change Avatar
+    - [x] Add change Avatar
     - [ ] Show Welcome \${user.displayName}
-    - [ ] show Avatar
+    - [x] show Avatar
-    - [ ] Add Sign-out Button
+    - [x] Add Sign-out Button

   - [ ] 3.
 Channels section to store all the channels per server

-    - [ ] @front-end : add a button to add channels and show form instead of extras area.
+    - [x] @front-end : add a button to add channels and show form instead of extras area.
-    - [ ] @firebase : Add channel model to database with properties channel name & channel description.
+    - [x] @firebase : Add channel model to database with properties channel name & channel description regitered under logged in User.
-    - [ ] @front-end :Show all the available channels on the channel area for a given server
+    - [x] @front-end :Show all the available channels on the channel area for a given server
+    - [x] Add Active/selected Channel to redux so to get all the messages for active channel.

 * [ ] 4.
 Mesage Board for specific Channel
+  - [ ] show Current Active Channel Name inside message Board
+  - [ ] Show all the Active Channel Messages already stored in db
+  - [ ] Add new Messages form to add new Messages
+    - messages Node Structure
+      - id
+      - channelId
+      - message description
+      - createdBy: User ID
+      - createdAt: DateTime
 * [ ] 5.
 Extras Section to add additional Functionality to the chit chat app
+  - [x] Add create Channel Form
 *

 # Thank